PANDAbox: Early Development in Angelman Syndrome

 Telehealth Study on Early Development in Angelman Syndrome at Purdue University

-The Purdue University Neurodevelopmental Family Lab is recruiting families of children with Angelman syndrome 18 months and under.
+The Purdue University Neurodevelopmental Family Lab is recruiting families of children with Angelman syndrome 24 months old and under.
 This study aims to improve understanding of how children with Angelman syndrome develop in early childhood, and be able to predict and optimize outcomes for individual children.

 The Angelman Syndrome Foundation does not endorse any clinical trial or study, but provides information to the AS community for its own consideration.